 When the inner ear is injured, the brain does something very impressive.
 It undergoes a complicated set of changes that allow it to begin once again to understand the altered sensory input and do away with the sensation of vertigo.
 This is referred to as vestibular compensation.
 It can take about 3 days for vertigo to become controlled.
 And it may take an addition 6 weeks for the brain to adapt to the new input it is now getting.

 However, for some people, this is never complete and they continue to deal with vertigo.
-If this is true in your case and you are suffering from the debilitating effects of vertigo, we encourage you to come see us here at Perkins Family Wellness and Spinal Care in Farmington, Michigan, as we have seen positive results with our vertigo patients.
+If this is true in your case and you are suffering from the debilitating effects of vertigo, we encourage you to come see us here at Premier Family Wellness and Spinal Care in Farmington, Michigan, as we have seen positive results with our vertigo patients.

 It has been seen repeatedly that vertigo is connected to a blow to the head or neck.
 Many patients have noticed the onset of vertigo and disorders having vertigo as one of their symptoms after such things as vehicle accidents, trips, and falls, or sporting accidents.
 As upper cervical chiropractors, we understand the connection between a misalignment in the bones of the neck and how this can create the sensation of vertigo.